-University accreditation is a process by which external agencies evaluate educational programs at a university to ensure it has achieved acceptable quality standards and is committed to maintain those standards.
-Regional accreditation is required from universities so that their students could be eligible for federal financial aid.
-You can get more information on accreditation of universities on the U.S. Department of Education website.
+Accreditation is a process by which external agencies evaluate educational programs at institutions of higher education to ensure they have achieved acceptable quality standards and are committed to maintaining those standards.
+Institutional accreditation is required from colleges and universities so that students can be eligible for federal financial aid.
+You can get more information on post-secondary education accreditation on the U.S. Department of Education website.

 Syracuse University has been accredited by the Middle States Commission on Higher Education (MSCHE or Middle States), an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation, since 1921.
 The purpose of accreditation is to ensure that the education provided by Syracuse University meets acceptable levels of quality.